Ecce Homo (Luini)

 Ecce Homo is an oil-on-panel painting executed c.
 1500–1532 by the Italian Renaissance artist Bernardino Luini, now in the Wallraf-Richartz Museum in Cologne.
 Kurl Badt previously misattributed it to Andrea Solario, but Federico Zeri restored the correct attribution in 1971.

 Description and analysis

 Jesus Christ is depicted in a close-up, shown from the waist up.
 His head is crowned with thorns, while the hands are tied with a rope, and a noose is placed around his neck.
 Two men, opening the purple mantle as if it were a curtain, discover the white tortured body with the signs of the beatings.

 The three characters gazes do not meet: Jesus, who is holding a rod used by the executioners in his hand, bends his head slightly to the right and looks downwards; the man on the left looks at the older man on the right, who stares sternly at the viewer.

-The pictorial quality, especially of the delicate, suffering face of Jesus, is extraordinary and fully reveals Leonardo da Vinci's influence.
+The pictorial quality, especially of the delicate, suffering face of Jesus, is indicative of Leonardo da Vinci's influence.